Mount Muller

 Although encounters with others on the trail are infrequent, it is a multi-use trail open to hikers, mountain bikers, and equestrians alike.
 Around the trail’s many bends and hillocks, bikers may be heard before seen; if curiously swift voices approach from beyond sight, be sure to move aside so that all users can coexist without mishap.

 Littleton Creek murmurs softly through the leafy lowland forest near the trailhead before continuing on its own path.
-Mount Muller Loop, May 16, 2014.
+Mount Muller Loop, Washington.

 Just over 3.00 miles/4.80 km from the trailhead, the trail reaches the ridgeline and curves eastward, alternating between rolling meadows with increasingly sweeping views and close forest dwarfed by the harsh conditions of higher altitude.
-Posted signs name each meadow, most after Forest Service workers who made the trail, e.g., Jasmine, Allison, Milsap, and Markham, and Jim’s Junction.
-From Jim’s Junction on Mount Muller’s western crest, the Snider Ridge Trail connects to the North Point and Kloshe Nanitch approximately 3.00 miles/4.80 km westward.
-Mount Muller Loop, May 16, 2014.
+Posted signs name each meadow, most after Forest Service workers who made the trail, e.g., Jasmine, Allison, Milsap, and Markham, as well as Jim’s Junction on the mountain’s western crest, where the Snider Ridge Trail connects to the North Point and Kloshe Nanitch approximately 3.00 miles/4.80 km westward.
+Mount Muller Loop, Washington.

 At Mount Muller’s higher elevations where recovery from past clear-cut logging takes place more slowly, the teeming second-growth forest has yet to finish thinning itself to the more natural, lushly layered woodland that has returned farther down the mountain, leaving the ridgetop littered with debris and bereft of most other life.

-From Panorama Point and the increasingly rocky slopes eastward, the view soars across Lake Crescent and on to Mount Olympus.
-Mount Muller Loop, April 19, 2015.
+From Panorama Point and the increasingly rocky slopes beyond, the view soars eastward across Lake Crescent.

 On a clear day, Mt.
 Baker (in this photo, what appears to be a small cloud on the horizon) can be spied away northeast across the Salish Sea.
-Mount Muller Loop, April 19, 2015.
+Mount Muller Loop, Washington.

 Approximately 8.00 miles/12.80 km from the trailhead, a short side trail leads to another notable stone feature: Fouts Rock House, a naturally occurring stone lean-to formed by two garage-sized boulders.
 From inside, the views out either end illustrate its ample capacity to harbor not only two- but likely four-legged creatures on occasion.

 At approximately 9.00 miles/14.50 km from the trailhead, the trail drops abruptly to a paved private drive.
 Turn right onto the road (do not cross the bridge) and continue for approximately 0.25 miles/0.40 km, keeping a wary eye for the trail to diverge to the right and continue into the forest.
-Mount Muller Loop, May 16, 2014.
+Mount Muller Loop, Washington.

 The remaining 3.00 miles/4.80 km of the trail are flat and often within earshot of Highway 101’s whir, traversing the verdant lowland forest that hems the mountainside.
-Mount Muller Loop, May 29, 2019.
+Mount Muller Loop, Washington.

 © 2016-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.